PinkOrca-net/sewck/README.md

 1. Clone or download the repository to your local machine.
 2. Ensure that you have PHP installed on your machine.
 You can check if PHP is installed by running the command `php -v` in your terminal or command prompt.
 3. Open a terminal or command prompt and navigate to the directory where you cloned or downloaded the repository.
-4. Run the script using the command `php symmetric-encryption.php`.
+4. Run the script using the command `php script.php`.

 ## Usage